VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 <summary>Show answer</summary>

 You should see that a convective region forms directly on top of the overshooting region.
-That is strange, isn't it?
-The convective core reaches into layers with a strong chemical gradient.
+This phenomenon is called helium breathing pulses and occurs mostly in low and intermediate mass stars occuring during core helium burning.
+The reason that this happens is due to the convective core reaching into layers with a strong chemical gradient.
+When this happens, a convective region forms on top of the core that is stable against overshooting, pushing down the overshooting and the core mass.
+Numerically, the modeling of the convective boundaries in these regions is challenging and has to do with the $\nabla_{rad}$ profile changing during the evolution leading to the formation of with the formation of the convective region forming when reaching a local minimum.
-If this happens, convective region forms on top of the core and is stable against overshooting, pushing down the overshooting and the core mass.
-This is a well-known problem that is encountered during CHeB in low and intermediate mass stars.
-Here, the modeling of the convective boundaries is challenging and has to do with the Nabla_rad profile changing during the evolution leading to the formation of with the formation of the convective region forming when reaching a local minimum.
+It is not clear if the helium breathing pulses are of physical or numerical nature.
+If you want to read more about helium breathing pulses, you can check out these papers: [Castellani et al. 1985](https://ui.adsabs.harvard.edu/abs/1985ApJ...296..204C/abstract), [Constantino et al. 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3866C/abstract), [Salaris & Cassisi 2017](https://ui.adsabs.harvard.edu/abs/2017RSOS....470192S/abstract), [Paxton et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...34P/abstract), and [Córsico & Althaus 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...964...30C/abstract) (their figure 1 nicely illustrates the impact of the breathing pules on the core helium burning time).

-It is not clear if this of physical or numerical nature.
-One thing that we have been ignoring sofar in our threatment of overshooting is the impact of a chemical gradient as the one between the helium burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
+One thing that we have been ignoring sofar in our treatment of overshooting is the impact of a chemical gradient as the one between the helium burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
 Resolving where the convective boundary lies is way beyond the scope of our lab, but we encourage you to explore other mixing options.